NavigationContentFooter

 You can find the link to the latest version of Duplicity on their website.
 You may replace the link used with wget (and therefore tar and cd) if a newer version is available.

-Run the following command to update the APT package manager, upgrade the software already installed on the server and to download and install Duplicity and the other required software:
+Run the following command to update the APT package manager, upgrade the software already installed on the server and download and install Duplicity and the other required software:

 apt update && apt upgrade